ruig2/KafkaRustCodec/gsoc.md

 Figure 1: Architecture of the Kafka

 Note that each option of the `RequestBody` enumerate type is a specific Kafka request such as the metadata request ([related code](BodyMetadataRequest), and [related Kafka protocol](https://kafka.apache.org/protocol.html#The_Messages_Metadata)).
-What's more, the `FromByte` trait is implement in each Kafka types.
+What's more, the `FromByte` trait is implemented in each Kafka types.
 For instance, primitive types such as `i32` or more complicated types such as `HeaderRequest` all implement such a trait so that the buffer can be decoded in a smart and elegant way.
 A good example is the `HeaderRequest` ([related code](https://github.com/ruig2/KafkaRustCodec/blob/980ba0d6d886fb9b1fe032e86558d9dd1c75f1a7/src/primitives.rs#L46-L55)) where you just need to call `decode_buffer(buf)` sequentially and no need to care about the type of the primitives to be decoded.

 When parsing a Kafka traffic, the first a few bytes in the buffer are peeked and the request header will be decoded.
 If everything fine, e.g. request size is reasonable and the API key is in the protocol, then the traffic will be judged as of Kafka protocol.
 Later, the header and body will be analyzed accordingly, and a `DecodedRequest` or `DecodedResponse` variable will be returned to the codec caller.